bitwiseworks/python-os2/Doc/library/fnmatch.rst

 .. function:: fnmatch(filename, pattern)

    Test whether the *filename* string matches the *pattern* string, returning :const:`True` or :const:`False`.
-If the operating system is case-insensitive, then both parameters will be normalized to all lower- or upper-case before the comparison is performed.  :func:`fnmatchcase` can be used to perform a case-sensitive comparison, regardless of whether that's standard for the operating system.
+Both parameters are case-normalized using :func:`os.path.normcase`. :func:`fnmatchcase` can be used to perform a case-sensitive comparison, regardless of whether that's standard for the operating system.